 - There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 10 of this chapter tells more about the process for Level 3, 4, and 5 appeals.
+If reviewers say no to your Level 2 appeal, you decide whether to accept their decision or go on to Level 3 appeal. - Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.